Statue of Hercules in Behistun: Description

+Inscriptions

-An Aramaic version, drawn "quite a bit lighter" than the Greek version, was carved below.
+Behind the statue is a Greek inscription.
+An Aramaic version, drawn "quite a bit lighter" than the Greek version, is thought to have been carved below it, although only the word šnt ("in the year") is discernible.
 Canepa notes that this indicates that the sponsor of the inscription "intended to situate this message, both visually and linguistically, within the idiom of Seleucid imperial epigraphy".

-The head of the statue was stolen twice, but was recovered in 1996.
-The current head is a replica.
-The original head is held by the Cultural Heritage, Handcrafts and Tourism Organization.